eseunghwan/pyvuejs/README.md

     - changes in <b>requirements.txt</b>
     - bug fixed
         - session datas are not sync from view to model

-- V 0.3.0.Rev1 [2020/07/21]
-    - bug fixed
-        - session datas changed in vue model are not sync to model

 - V 0.3.1 [2020/07/21]
     - cli changed